javaeews/cassandra-mongo/PRESENTATION.md

 https://youtu.be/xF5y_n9viv8?t=4028
 https://www.youtube.com/watch?v=ZYnWVOY6EWk

 - [ ] Decentralised
 - [ ] Linear upscale
 - [ ] Petabytes of data
 - [ ] Customers don't wait-> competitors
 - [ ] No single point of failure, downtime ~ impossible
 - [ ] Important the role of the client: smart reconnection, retry, failover
 - [ ] DataStax gave a lot, but it is not owned by the company
 - [ ] Redis is super fast while operating in memory
 - [ ] MongoDB has more bottleneck in case of failure
 - [ ] Disk space is free.
 Your reputation is expensive..
 - [ ] SSD recommended
 - [ ] AP or CP also can be.
 (Money vs profile image) -> Each statement can have unique consistency level set
 - [ ] Mix: high on write or high on read - ONE confirmation is enough or ALL when we wait for all acks.
 - [ ] Slower -> higher consistency
 - [ ] Fast -> lower cons. level
 - [ ] Each app will have different cons. levels for read/write.
 Can we deal with stale data?
 - [ ] Big partition size, problems when addig/removing nodes (servers) in data centers due to high volume of data to be transfered
-- [ ] Avoid big and constantly growing partitions.(png)
+- [ ] Avoid big and constantly growing partitions
-- [ ] Too many partition is not a problem.
+- [ ] Too many partition is not a problem
 - [ ] Hot partitions to be avoided: eg. video_id -> uneven

 ## Cassandra at Monzo